slash4-de/openstack/source/day3.rst

 	i.
 Public				:	If enabled, it will make the image public to all users with access to the current project.

 	j.
-Protected	Select this 		:	If enabled, it will ensure that only users with permissions can delete the image.
+Protected		 		:	If enabled, it will ensure that only users with permissions can delete the image.

 Click Create Image.